marcloeb/rareskills/rsWeek13/EN_25_Motorbike.md

 That lead my focus to the implementation contract, can I initalize the contract on the implementation level and be the upgrader myself?
 Yes - thats possible, no protection!
 This protection only resides on the Proxy level, there is the storage.
 Strange that there is no protection for this.
 Ok.

 After I am upgrader of the contract, I want to upgrade the contract to a contract I created that only contains a function kill with a selfdestruct statement.
-Thats it:
+Here my solution:

 ````apache
 // get the implementation address